n8n-io/n8n-docs/docs/reference/cli-commands.md

 You can change the active status of a workflow using the CLI.

-!!! danger "Commands behavior"
+!!! note "Restart required"
-    The commands displayed below only affect your n8n database, so if you execute them while n8n is running the changes won't make effect immediately.
-You must restart your n8n instance for changes to take effect.
+    These commands operate on your n8n database.
+If you execute them while n8n is running, the changes don't take effect until you restart n8n.

 Set the active status of a workflow by its ID to false: